• Menu

 International Recognition

-This award is designed to recognise quality & innovation in free from food and drink outside of the UK market, potentially helping brands build awareness in the UK but more importantly gain valuable insights not only on their product but the suitability of the product for the UK market.
-For more, please go to this page.
+This award is designed to recognise quality & innovation in free from food and drink outside of the UK market, potentially helping brands build awareness in the UK and gaining valuable insights on their product and its suitability for the UK market.
+For more information and how to enter, click here.

 Food Categories